In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 - 1.8 Litre water tank

-- Dual hoppers (type of, nevertheless see my note below on this)
+- Dual hoppers (kind of, however see my note below on this)

-- Connected coffee brewing equipment – via Melitta Connect app.
+- Connected coffee brewing device – via Melitta Connect app.

 Blurb (paraphrased):